rinatkhaziev/wp-frontend-uploader/readme.txt

 == Frequently Asked Questions ==

-= I get a white screen when trying to upload a file = The major cause of this is either request timeout or request exceeding maximum request size.
-That usually means that either the file was uploading for too long or it was too big.
+= I get a white screen or 0 when trying to upload a file = The major cause of this is either request timeout or request exceeding maximum request size.
+This  means that either the file was uploading for too long or it was too big.
 Two PHP settings to look at are:
 [max_execution_time](http://us1.php.net/manual/en/info.configuration.php#ini.max-execution-time) and [upload_max_filesize](http://us3.php.net/manual/en/ini.core.php#ini.upload-max-filesize).
 If you don't have any ability to modify these settings, please contact your hosting company's support.

 = Shortcode parameters =